 Winner: Enforcer 94.

 The Stormrider is stable.
 For its weight, impressively so.
-But physics is physics — a 200g-lighter ski will transmit more feedback at terminal velocity.
+But there is no free lunch here — a ski that's 200g lighter per foot will transmit more feedback when you really open it up.
 Most recreational skiers won't approach the Stormrider's limits.
 But if you regularly point your skis downhill and let them run, the Enforcer provides a measurably quieter ride.

 3. Weight and All-Day Fatigue